 JWSs MAY also be created that do not provide integrity protection.
 Such a JWS is called a "Plaintext JWS".
-Plaintext JWSs MUST use the alg value none, and are formatted identically to other JWSs, but with an empty JWS Signature value.
+Plaintext JWSs MUST use the alg value none, and are formatted identically to other JWSs, but with the empty string for its JWS Signature value.